Helen Glover (Survivor contestant): Survivor: Thailand (2002)

-At the start, Glover was one of the seven members handpicked by the oldest female contestant of Thailand, Jan Gentry, to form the Chuay Gahn tribe.
-After betraying other players, Glover became the thirteen person voted off unanimously by three other remaining competitors, placing fourth and making her the sixth jury member.
+At the start, she became one of the seven members handpicked by the oldest female contestant of Thailand, Jan Gentry, to form the Chuay Gahn tribe.
+Jim appeared as Glover's "loved one" for one of the season's challenges.
+There, to earn "a 24-hour visit with" her, he had to eat "ants, a tarantula and a scorpion".
+After betraying other players, Glover became the thirteen person voted off unanimously by three other remaining competitors, finishing fourth and making her the sixth jury member.

 Eventual winner Brian Heidik formed the secret alliance with other remaining players Jan Gentry and Clay Jordan.
 Heidik believed Glover to be "a bigger threat" and badgered Gentry into voting Glover out.
 Glover was voted the "third most[-]popular contestant" of the Thailand season per an online poll conducted by CBS.